Frequently Asked Questions

 - Who can perform PAT tests?

 We encourage everyone to become familiar with PAT testing procedures as they cover safety fundamentals of our activity, and this spreads safety awareness widely.
-However only designated individuals should sign off on PAT tests.
-This is for legal reasons as well as to reduce the risk of 'diluted knowledge'.
-A table supervised by a designated PAT tester can process items, but the PAT tester must have sight of all tests
+However only designated individuals can sign off on PAT tests.
+This is for legal reasons as well as to reduce the risk of 'diluted knowledge'. under some circumstances a table supervised by a designated PAT tester can process items, but the designated PAT tester must have sight of all tests and their results.

 What if I have a concern?